biodiversitydata-se/mol-data/rdocs/ena-metabar.rst

 Step 3d: Edit spreadsheet structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the downloaded spreadsheet, you can add custom attributes (with units, where applicable) to the right of existing columns, and samples below the row starting with *#units*.
-For instance, if you add two custom attributes (*sampling_station_id* and *salinity [psu]*), and three samples (*xyz:1:01*, *xyz:1:02* and *xyz:1:03*) to the template from Step 3c, your spreadsheet structure should look like this:
+For instance, if you add two custom attributes (*salinity [psu]* and *sampling_station_id*), and three samples (*xyz:1:01*, *xyz:1:02* and *xyz:1:03*) to the template from Step 3c, your spreadsheet structure should look like this:

 .. csv-table::
   :file: _static/tables/mixs-water-template-edited.csv